opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/csv.md

 The `csv` processor includes the following counter metrics:

-* `csvInvalidEvents`: The number of invalid events, usually caused by unclosed quote in the event itself.
+* `csvInvalidEvents`: The number of invalid events, usually caused by an unclosed quotation mark in the event itself.
 Data Prepper throws an exception when an invalid event is parsed.